MeryemAk/dRNASeq/README.md

 ```
 $ docker run -it --workdir $PWD -v /var/run/docker.sock:/var/run/docker.sock -v $HOME/"nameoffolder":$HOME/"nameoffolder" nextflow/nextflow:21.04.3 /bin/bash
 ```
-3) Now you are in the Nextflow container and the workflow can be executed.
-All the different tools run in different containers.
-These will be pulled automatically (when you don't have them yet locally) when the corresponding process in Nextflow is started.
+3) You are now inside the Nextflow container, and the workflow is ready to be executed.
+Each tool runs in its own separate container, which will be automatically pulled if it is not already available locally when the corresponding process in Nextflow starts.

 ## Usage
 ```